typelevel/Laika/docs/src/07-reference/01-standard-directives.md

 </html>
 ```

-The attributes specified for the directive, in the example just `css` can be referenced in the included template
+The optional, named attributes specified for the directive, in the example just `css` can be referenced in the included template
 with Laika's common `_` prefix for directive scopes:

 ```laika-html